La’o Hamutuk

 Bidding round in 2019-2022

 At the Timor-Leste Oil and Gas Summit in October 2019, the country opened its first public bidding round for new contract areas in 13 years.
 As shown on the map at right, virtually the entire country, both onshore and in the Timor Sea, is available, except for the north coast and a few areas with existing contracts.
-Extensive information is available on ANPM's web page.

 The Covid-19 pandemic has caused many countries to extend or postpone bidding rounds for new petroleum exploration, and in July 2020 Timor-Leste extended theirs by one year, with bids due by October 2021.
 A few weeks before the deadline it was extended for four months more.